What it does: Maintains the network that powers SA

 Though now in private hands, SA Power Networks remains under stringent government oversight.
 It’s licensed by the South Australian Government and regulated by the Australian Energy Regulator and Essential Services Commission of South Australia.
 It’s required to maintain certain minimum service standards.

 SA Power Networks as an equal opportunity employer with a strong diversity focus is proudly supporting a growing number of females, mature age, aboriginal and torres strait islander employees.
 They are committed to an inclusive workplace and offers flexible working arrangements.

 As a SA Power Networks staffer, you’ll literally be keeping the state’s lights on.
 Plus, you’ll be doing it an environmentally responsible manner.
 The company recycles much of its waste, partners with councils to preserve native vegetation, embraces pollution control measures and has an ongoing commitment to minimising its greenhouse gas emissions.

 Staff have the opportunity to get involved in the SA Power Networks Employee Foundation.
 This was established in 2006 to “enable employees, [and] their families and friends, to make a positive contribution to the lives of the people in our community”.
-The Foundation raises money for the Motor Neurone Disease Association, Alzheimer’s Australia, World’s Greatest Shave, the Mary Potter Foundation and Hutt St Centre.
+The Foundation raises money for a number of South Australian charities and by the end of 2019 the Employee Foundation had donated $3 million to the various charity organisations.